14 Winter Vacation Ideas in the U.S., From Ski Resorts to Sunny Beaches

 With more than 500 inches of snowfall each year, the ski slopes attract lovers of the sport, but there’s also snow tubing, ice skating, snowmobiling, horse-drawn sleigh rides, and back country skiing.
 Snowcoach tours to nearby Yellowstone National Park make it possible to explore the park in a comfortable, warm vehicle with access to Old Faithful, bubbling mudpots, and wildlife.
 Snowmobile tours through Yellowstone are also available for an exciting winter adventure.

-Known for the Kentucky Derby, Bourbon Trail, Louisville Slugger baseball bat, and great food, Louisville is cold in winter, but there’s lots to do indoors and bourbon to warm you up.
+Known for the Kentucky Derby, Bourbon Trail, Louisville Slugger baseball bat, and great food, Louisville is cold in winter, but there’s lots to do indoors and plenty of bourbon to warm you up.
 Set on the Ohio River along the Indiana border, the city offers many unique attractions based on its claims to fame.
 The Kentucky Derby Museum explores the history of the annual thoroughbred horse race.
-The Louisville Slugger Museum and Factory will appeal to baseball fans, and the Urban Bourbon Experience celebrates the ever-popular local spirit.
+The Louisville Slugger Museum and Factory will appeal to baseball fans, and bourbon lovers will want to check out nearby distilleries.

 Palm Springs, California